marcosotomac/red-social-next-js/README.md

-# Softsocial - A Gentle Social Media Platform
+# quefuesocial - A Gentle Social Media Platform

 A mindful social media platform built with Next.js, Supabase, and shadcn/ui components, focusing on kindness and meaningful connections.